ga4gh/data-security/AAI/AAIConnectProfile.md

 access tokens generated as a result of claims.
 To achieve this goal, servers involved with access may employ one or more of the following options:

-1. Have each GA4GH claim or sub-object be paired with an expiry timestamp.
+1. Have each GA4GH Claim or sub-object be paired with an expiry timestamp.
     Expiry timestamps would require users to log in occasionally via an Broker in order to refresh claims.
 On a refresh, expiry timestamps can be extended from what the previous claim may have indicated.

-2. Provide GA4GH claims in the form of Embedded Tokens with the "openid" scope to allow downstream Claim Clearinghouses to periodically check the /introspect endpoint as per [Claim Polling](#claim-polling).
+2. Provide GA4GH Claims in the form of [Embedded Access Tokens](#term-embedded-access-token) to allow downstream Claim Clearinghouses to periodically check the validity of the token via calls to the /userinfo endpoint as per [Claim Polling](#claim-polling).

 3. Provide refresh tokens at every level in the system hierarchy and use short-lived access tokens.
 This may require all contributing systems to